Here’s something you should know about me: patience is not one of my strengths.

 Write down everything that you’re currently worried about or feeling impatient about.
 A lot of the little things we worry about become bigger in our minds than they really are, and seeing them written down can help put them into perspective.
 Next to each ‘problem’, write down what you want the solution to be and write whether you have control over it at this moment.
 If so, do it.
 If not, try this next tip…

 2. Distract yourself.

 Take a break, slow down, and tell yourself that you are prepared enough to handle whatever comes your way.
 Distract yourself for a while and let go.
-Watch all of Casey Neistat’s videos if you must (that guy is incredible) or binge watch season three of Orange is the New Black ;)
+Watch all of Casey Neistat’s videos if you must or binge-watch Orange is the New Black.